VEINHORN/pgdocs/README.md

 python pgdocs.py create
 ```

-It will create database docs in current working directory using default output format (Markdown).
+By default *Markdown* format will be used.
+You can specify any of supported formats (see [Formats](#formats) for more details).
+Database docs will be created in working directory.

 ### Commands

-There are 2 commands supported: `create` and `meta`.
+There are a bunch of commands supported by `pgdocs` utility.

 #### Create